President Donald Trump

 Brian Pastor is a fifteen year resident of Elk Grove and has lived in the Sacramento area for over thirty years.
 He graduated from Christian Brothers High School and earned his medical degree from Fatima College of Medicine in the Philippines.
 He volunteered for over fifty medical missions in the Philippines where he provided medicine and treatment to underserved multi-generational families and people with disabilities.
 Over the years, Brian observed that Elk Grove constantly lacks solutions to help struggling households and the ability to create a healthy ecosystem for businesses and residents.
 He decided to use his education, experience, and family values for the betterment of Elk Grove and run for mayor.
 Learn more on his website.

-Citrus Heights City Council
+Re-elected to Citrus Heights City Council

 Bret Daniels is running for re-election to the Citrus Heights City Council.